davan690/jomuller.github.io/_posts/2015-08-06-partial_match_merging.md

 # Conclusion

-I will implement this solution in _R_ try this solution the next days.
-I'm sure there is someone else who already think about this problem (because it's very common) then I will also search for already existing solution.
+I will try to implement this solution in _R_ these days.
+Nevertheless, I'm sure there is someone else who already think about this problem (because it's very common) then I will also search for already existing solution.